Samagra-Development/x-admin-device-donation/README.md

 ---

+### Features

 The following features are present out of the box:
-- Authentication and Authorization using FusionAuth
+- Authentication and Authorization using Next-Auth and FusionAuth
 - Data collection through ODK *(WIP)*
 - REST API on collected data through Loopback
 - GraphQL API on collected data through Hasura